burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. Interpretable languages do not provide subtle interfaces to Operation Systems such as [POSIX API](https://pubs.opengroup.org/onlinepubs/009695399/idx/index.html), [Windows API](https://docs.microsoft.com/en-us/windows/win32/apiindex/windows-api-list) or other OS-dependent APIs.
 It provides bindings for API that the team that developed the interpreter had time to finish, and they are provided in highly simplified form.

 3. To some extent, interpreters provide portability in the source code for user space applications.
 Still, it comes with the cost of reducing the number of possible calls to OS.
 Creating portability at the source code level between different OS is a big thing, and people thought about that in the past.
-That problem was brought to the creation of [POSIX](https://en.wikipedia.org/wiki/POSIX), which was a way to provide portability via the standardization of many everyday routines for OS API.
+The problem understanding led to the creation of [POSIX](https://en.wikipedia.org/wiki/POSIX), which was a way to provide portability between different OS via the standardization of many everyday routines for OS API.
 If the goal is portability between different OS, more correctly is to solve it via standardization of API to OS.
 Creating extra software layers, especially in the form of interpreters, is a suboptimal decision if speed or memory matters.

 4. During work with interpretable languages, you don't have a real interface to work with the devices' memory inside the computer.
-You do not even, in fact, have enough tools even to precisely handle memory aspects even in your program.
+In fact, you do not even have enough tools to precisely handle just usual Virtual memory in your process.

 5. The interpreter as a computer program adds an extra level of abstraction.
 The standard implementation Python interpreter is CPython.
 It is called CPython because it has been implemented in C/C++.
-Such software as an interpreter improves the time for completing the project type, but implementation is suboptimal.
+Such software as an interpreter improves the time for completing the project from social point of view, but implementation is suboptimal.

 6. The absence of a compiler has *pros* - you do not spend time on a compilation, but there are *cons* - now, the compiler will not tell you about errors in the code because there is no compiler.